preetisawant/cloud-foundry/manage-capacity.md

 2. A table listing all the cells and applications instances running in them.
 Each row in the table displays resource information for that cell and application instance.

   The first column in the table is a checkbox that determines if the corresponding application instance is to be included in the set of *Selected App instances* to be included in the chart at the top of the page.
-To include (or exlude) an application instance in the selected set, click on the correspondng checkbox.
+To include (or exclude) an application instance in the selected set, click on the corresponding checkbox.
 When an application instance is selected or unselected for inclusion in the set, the graph is refreshed.

   The following information is displayed as columns in the table:
    * **Cell name**: The name of the cell.